lgw2/lgw2.github.io/_teaching/csci112-fall-2023/syllabus.md

 ### Instructor office hours

-My office hours are 5:10-6:30pm on Mondays and 9:30-11am on Thursdaysin the CS Success Center
+My office hours are 5:10-6:30pm on Mondays and 9:30-11am on Thursdays in the CS Success Center
 (Barnard 259).
 You can also contact me on Discord to set up a different meeting time, make an appointment via my [calendar](https://calendar.google.com/calendar/appointments/schedules/AcZssZ2hjUnXFy55TwZXrSyiG53_QoYEz592Vki7k0zvjmu2eWGXBG6x9c6zYfpe7JNylzyUeQYrMp0c), or drop by my office (Barnard 359) if my door is open.
 You can find office hours for all CS faculty [here](https://www.cs.montana.edu/office-hours.html).